Quito and 5 Day Galapagos Legend Cruise – Western Islands

 Following the city tour, you will be driven to the “Middle of the World City” complex, which is located 11 miles north of Quito.
 Here, you will see the monument of the equatorial line, a 98 ft high stone trapezoidal monument with a brass globe on top.
 The monument forms the focal point of a park and leisure area with gift shops and restaurants.
 Overnight in Quito.
 (B)

-Day 6 (Sun): Espinosa Point (Fernandina)-Vicente Roca Point (Isabela).
+Day 6 (Sun): Punta Espinosa (Fernandina Island)-Punta Vicente Roca (Isabela Island).

-Day 7 (Mon): Highlands Tortoise Reserve (Santa Cruz)-Baltra Airport-Quito.
+Day 7 (Mon): Highlands Tortoise Reserve (Santa Cruz Island)-Baltra Airport-Quito.

-After the visit, you will be transferred to Baltra Airport for your return flight to Quito.
-You will be greeted and then transferred to your hotel.
+After the visit, passengers will be transferred to the airport for their return flight to Quito.
+Upon arrival, you will be transferred to your hotel.
 Overnight in Quito.
 (B)

 Day 8 (Tue): Quito.